Redesigning a legacy informational drone experience for broader accessibility

 I had to rebuild a lot of the 3D elements because they were corrupted from Unity which is why you can see some differences in material/texture in the reimagined visualizer, especially in the inside of the truck.
 In situations where I needed a quick fix, I'd rebuild smaller elements in Womp3D and transfer them in to complete scenes.

-Solving the problem from both sides
+Solving the problem from multiple sides

 THE FINAL SOLUTION

-A delightful mix of 3D and AR capabilities
+A mix of 3D and AR capabilities

 The final training pieced together that's mobile & desktop friendly.
+Here's a glimpse of the truck for you to try.

 Closing the Halo